asantoss/web-dev-portfolio/README.md

 1. Push to main branch triggers GitHub Action
 2. Action builds and pushes Docker image
 3. Coolify deploys the updated container

+### Configuration Management

+Site configuration changes made through the CMS are automatically committed to your repository, triggering a new deployment.
+This ensures your changes are version-controlled and deployed consistently.

 ## 🤝 Contributing